 How To Decorate The Polystyrene Balls

-Step 1: Measure the arc of the polystyrene ball from the top to the bottom, following the curve.
+Step 1: Measure the arc of the polystyrene ball from top to bottom, following the curve.

-Step 2: Using this measurement, cut a length of paper napkins the same height.
+Step 2: Using this measurement, cut a length of a paper napkin the same height.
 Then draw adjourning leaf shapes onto the back of the napkin.
 It is easy to decoupage a sphere using strips of this shape rather than straight rectangles.

-Step 3: Cut out a leave shape.
-Then separate out the napkin layers (ply), so that you just use the top printed ply.
+Step 3: Cut out a leaf shape.
+Then separate the napkin layers (ply) to use the top printed ply.

 Step 4: Paste the polystyrene bauble with Mod Podge.
 Then carefully lay the paper napkin leaf onto the bauble.
-Use a scrunched up piece of plastic wrap to press the napkin down and to iron out bubbles.
+Use a scrunched-up plastic wrap to press the napkin down and iron out bubbles.
 Then decoupage the next piece of paper napkin to the first segment.

-It will be difficult to match the pattern exactly on the curve of the ball but do it as close as you can.
-If you use a busy pattern then any pattern overlap will not be so obvious.
+It won’t be easy to match the pattern exactly on the curve of the ball but do it as close as you can.
+Any overlap will not be so apparent if you use a busy pattern.

-Step 5: Carry on adding paper napkins segments to fully decoupage the baubles.
-When the Mod Podge has dried, stick the bauble on a piece of forestry wire.
-Then cover it all over in a top layer of Mod Podge, this will act as a protective varnish.
+Step 5: Add paper napkin segments to decoupage the baubles fully.
+Stick the bauble on a forestry wire when the Mod Podge has dried.
+Then cover it all over in a top layer of Mod Podge; this will act as a protective varnish.

-When the Mod Podge has fully dried you can simply add hanging caps to the baubles to make them into hanging ornaments.
+When the Mod Podge has thoroughly dried, add hanging caps to the baubles to make them into hanging ornaments.
 Or move onto the next stage and turn them into a fun decoupage baubles flower display.

 How To Make A Decoupage Bauble Flower Decoration

-Step 6: Make a collection of baubles in different sizes and with different patterned paper napkins.
+Step 6: Make a collection of baubles in different sizes with extra patterned paper napkins.

-Step 7: Wrap the stiff floristry wire in green floristry tape, all along the stem.
-Make one for each bauble and then stick the decoupage bauble into the top of the wire.
+Step 7: Wrap the stiff floristry wire in green floristry tape all along the stem.
+Make one for each bauble, then stick the decoupage bauble into the top of the wire.

-The wire will just stick right into the polystyrene ball, no need to use any glue.
+The wire will stick right into the polystyrene ball; no glue is needed.

 Step 8: Finish off by displaying these baubles like flowers in a vase.
-They look best if you display each bauble at a different height, simply cut or bend the wire to change the height.
+They look best if you display each bauble at a different height and cut or bend the wire to change the height.

-You can use different paper napkins for different holidays.
+You can use different paper napkins for other holidays.
 These bauble flowers don’t just have to be for Christmas.

-I made these baubles for my mantle, they compliment many of my other DIY Scandinavian Christmas decorations.
-Like these Nordic wood slice Christmas decorations also made with Marimekko paper napkins.
+I made these baubles for my mantle; they complement many of my other DIY Scandinavian Christmas decorations.
+Like these Nordic wood slice Christmas decorations are made with Marimekko paper napkins.

 Marimekko Decoupage Bauble Flowers